 There will be times that iPads will be utilized exclusively for a project, times when iPad will blend with traditional methods and times when the iPad is not used at all.
 The goal is to provide students with a balanced assortment of learning options that best enhances their education.

 At each level - elementary, middle, and high - technology is used and relied upon in different ways depending on the class, the assignment, or the learning goal.

-Bend-La Pine Schools includes 16 K-5 elementary schools, two K-8 schools and one K-8 charter.
+Bend-La Pine Schools includes 16 K-5 elementary schools, two K-8 schools and two charter schools.
 These schools serve approximately 8,000 students.
 About 1,100 kindergarteners enroll in our schools each year.
 Bend-La Pine Schools also strives for lower K-2 class sizes and provides additional academic support for students who need it.

 Reading lays the groundwork for every subject a child will study in school.
 Bend-La Pine Schools is committed to ensuring that every student is able to read at grade level by third grade.
 Giving young readers the best start possible will provide a strong foundation for their entire educational careers.